reignofwebber/vscode-emacsx/README.md

 ## Notes

-1. Keyboard shortcuts with prefix `C-x` will be triggered only when `textEditorFocus`
+1. Most Emacs's shortcuts will be triggered only when `textEditorFocus`.

 2. Conflicts can be occurred when install other extensions with keyboard shortcuts.